OmarRabbi/java-docker/README.md

-# simple-java-docker
+# java-docker
-A simple java app that runs on docker
+A simple java app for docker learning purpose.